wger-project/flutter/README.md

 <https://github.com/wger-project/wger>

 ### 2
-Install flutter, all its dependencies and create a new virtual device:
+Install Flutter, all its dependencies and create a new virtual device:
 <https://flutter.dev/docs/get-started/install>

 ### 3